Vitis Accelerator Flow¶

 petalinux-build -c <application name>

-The .dtbo file can be found in:
+The .dtbo file is found in:

 $temp_folder/sysroots-components/k26/<application name>/lib/firmware/xilinx/<application name>/<application name>.dtbo

-location of $temp_folder can be found in xilinx-<board>-<version>/project-spec/configs/config
+can be found in xilinx-<board>-<version>/project-spec/configs/config

 CONFIG_TMP_DIR_LOCATION="$tmp_folder"